Key Rotation¶

 Specifying a new alias¶

 After this command, my-key-v2 is the active signing key alias.
-Update any Git configuration or CI secrets that reference the old alias.
+The CLI updates git's user.signingKey for you; update any CI secrets that reference the old alias.
+(Without --next-key-alias, the alias stays the same and nothing needs updating.)

 Using --current-key-alias (alternative flag)¶